hrvthzslt/personal-site/content/posts/setting-up-gui-on-ubuntu-server/index.md

 <!--more-->

-**This guide was created with Ubuntu 25.04, and the tools we use are subject to change.
+**This guide was created for Ubuntu 25.04, and the tools we use are subject to change.
 The steps may change as time passes!**

-## Setting Up Ubuntu
+## Preparing Ubuntu

 If you expected that I would guide you through the installation, you will be disappointed.
 Download the server ISO, install it on a machine or a VM—I will use the latter.
 Finish the installation, and do not install any additional packages that could be handy for a server; we won't need them.
 Do an `update` and `upgrade`, and you should see something like this when you find out who and where you are: